lcn-kul/sentencefmricomparison/README.md

-# A Comprehensive Analysis of the Neural Fits of Sentence Embedding Model Paradigms
+# Investigating Neural Fit Approaches for Sentence Embedding Model Paradigms

+This repository contains the code for our paper accepted for ECAI 2023:
+> H. Balabin, A. G. Liuzzi, J. Sun, P. Dupont, R. Vandenberghe, and M.-F. Moens, “Investigating Neural Fit Approaches
+> for Sentence Embedding Model Paradigms,” To appear in Proceedings of the 24th European Conference on Artificial
+> Intelligence, Kraków, Poland: IOS Press, Oct.
+2023.

 ## 💪 Getting Started